-Chicago Bulls Take Mo Bamba In ‘NBC Sports Chicago’s’ Post-Lottery Mock Draft
+Chicago Bulls Take Mo Bamba In ‘NBC Sports Chicago’s Post-Lottery Mock Draft

 Defensively, Mo Bamba has star potential.
 How he alters shots and runs the floor, Bamba can change the complexity of a game if he continues to develop.
 The Chicago Bulls will be lucky if he is still on the board at No. 7.

-As of now, Mo Bamba and Michael Porter Jr., who comes with a health risk sit as the most realistic possibilities of players who could be available for the Bulls.
+As of now, Mo Bamba and Michael Porter Jr., who comes with a health risk, sit as the most realistic possibilities of players who could be available for the Bulls.
 Taking either of them should be viewed as a win for the Bulls.

 There is also a chance of the Bulls taking Wendell Carter who should be on the board if Mo Bamba is not.
 Carter is not far removed from being considered a top-five draft prospect.